-Jaiphal (Nutmeg) and Javitri (Mace) both are obtained from an aromatic, evergreen tree Myristica fragrans belonging to family Myristicaceae.
-The seed of the tree is known as nutmeg and the aril of the seed is called Mace or Jaivitri.
+Jaiphal (Nutmeg), and Javitri (Mace) both are obtained from an aromatic, evergreen tree Myristica fragrans belonging to family Myristicaceae.
+The seed of the tree is known as nutmeg, and the aril of the seed is called Mace or Jaivitri.
 Indonesia is one of the largest supplier of this medicinal herb.
-In India it is cultivated in the Nilgiris, Kerala, Karnataka and West Bengal.
+In India it is cultivated in the Nilgiris, Kerala, Karnataka, and West Bengal.

-Nutmeg is used for adding flavors and also for medicinal purpose.
+Nutmeg is used for adding flavors, and also for medicinal purpose.
 All around the globe, it is used as folk remedy for treating ailments especially related to digestive system.

 Nutmeg is a small evergreen tree, with alternate, oblong ovate, acute, entire, smooth dark green leaves.
 The leaves are 7.5-8.8 cm long, lanceolate shaped, coriaceous with shiny portion.
-The flowers are small and pale yellow.
+The flowers are small, and pale yellow.

 Its fruits are oval, lustrous, smooth, small, scented, and brownish in color.
 The cover of fruit is hard, oval to ovoid, and enclose mace, the outer covering on the nutmeg seed (Jaiphal).
-On ripening the fruit is bifurcated and reddish covering nutmeg is exposed.
+On ripening the fruit is bifurcated, and reddish covering nutmeg is exposed.
 The orange-yellow papery material which separates from the seed on drying is called Mace (Javitri in Hindi).
-Javitri and Jaiphal, both are used as Indian Spice.
+Javitri, and Jaiphal, both are used as Indian Spice.
 On cutting the kernel dark veins can be seen which are due to the presence of aromatic oils.

 The name nutmeg is misleading as it is not a nut.
 In nuts, fruit consist of a hard or tough shell around an edible kernel.

 The botanical name of Nutmeg is Myristica fragrans.
 It belongs to plant family Myristicaceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.

 - Kingdom: Plantae – Plants